KevinKhuu01/JavaScript-Practice-Worst-Login-UI-Challenge/README.md

 See the old static version here: https://worst-login-ui-ever.netlify.app/

-Server.js and Scoreboard.js were written using the assistance of AI
+Server.js and Scoreboard.js were written using the assistance of AI.

+Screen adaptability / website responsiveness has not been added in for this project.